AdrianRp7/tutteo-frontend-technical-test/README.md

 c.Player module
 This module handles the audio playback functionality.
 This includes:

-* Playing, pausing, and stopping songs.
+* Playing, pausing, backward, forward and stopping songs.
 * Displaying the song's current progress, data of the song and controls.

 The module is divided into three parts: components, stores, and views.